Interdisciplinary Disability Awareness and Service Learning

 Expectations

-The IDASL Program is two semesters.
-Each student will be expected to attend all seminars (Fridays, 1-4 PM) and complete assignments.
-Stipends are available according to level of expertise (Bachelors, Masters, or doctoral student) and time commitment.
-You will receive a Certificate of Completion at the end of the course.
-You can also register for credit (SPED 6500).
+The IDACEL Program is one semester.
+Each student will be expected to attend all seminars (Fridays, 1:00 - 3:50 PM) and complete assignments.
+You can register for 1-3 credit hours (SPED 6500).

 Time Commitments

-Students may participate in the IDASL Program at one of three levels: Regardless of what level, students will attend all course seminars, complete assignments, and participate in a PAR group project.
+Students may participate in the IDACEL Program at one of three levels: Regardless of what level, students will attend all course seminars and complete assignments.
 All students focus on disability-related knowledge and awareness with an interdisciplinary emphasis.

 - Orientation/Awareness: One credit option available.

-- Intermediate/Skill Development: Two credit option and stipend available.
-Students at this level will complete 30 service learning hours per semester at a variety of community sites.
+- Intermediate/Skill Development: Two to three credit option available.
+Students at this level will complete approximtely 80 hours of classroom and community-engaged learning at a variety of community sites.